Email Hosting Unravelled

 Email Hosting ABC's

 SuttonNet's server accommodates all the email accounts which are directly associated with your domain name: eg firstname.lastname@example.org.

-We do not host any of your email accounts that have an ending different from your own domain name.
+We do not host email accounts that have an ending different from your own domain name.

 You may come across references to mail servers.

-An incoming mail server holds email accounts, and receives emails sent to all the email addresses which are on this server.
+An incoming mail server holds email accounts, and receives the emails sent to all the email addresses which are on the server.

 An outgoing mail server sends emails from your computer towards the right mail server to receive them.
-It doesn't send emails directly to that mail server: the email might go through many connecting computers before it arrives at the right address.
+(It doesn't send emails directly to that mail server; they might go through many connecting computers around the world, before arriving at the right address.)

-The mail server used by all your '@yourwebsite.com.au' email accounts, is a part of the SuttonNet servers.
+The mail server used by all your '@yourwebsite.com.au' email accounts, is on SuttonNet's webservers.

 Email Account & Mailbox